rafi138/rafi/README.md

 ## Hi there!
-I'm Rafi, Software Engineer at Barikoi Technologies Limited B.Sc.  degree in computer science.
+I'm Rafi, Software Engineer(Backend) at Barikoi Technologies Limited.
+Thanks for visiting and I'd love to connect!

 <p align="center">